 A potential HIV vaccine is showing very promising results in Phase I human trials, according to Scripps Research and IAVI, a nonprofit research organization that develops vaccines and antibodies for HIV and other diseases.

-The vaccine works by stimulating the production of rare immune cells that generate HIV-resistant antibodies.
+The vaccine works by stimulating the production of rare immune cells that might effectively generate HIV-resistant antibodies.
 Such a result was found in 97 percent of human participants administered the potential vaccine.
 The findings were presented at the International AIDS Society HIV Research for Prevention conference in early February but have only recently generated media attention.

 Since HIV emerged as a pandemic in the early 1980s, scientists have been trying to figure out a way to outsmart the wily virus, which easily morphs into different strains and makes it difficult to create an effective immune response.
 The potential vaccine has initially shown efficacy in prompting certain cells to create antibodies that can fend off HIV in its various iterations.

 An HIV vaccine would have enormous global benefits; currently around 38 million people around the world are living with the disease, which can now be controlled through medication.
 Researchers believe the potential vaccine could yield benefits in the fight against other diseases, like malaria and influenza.

 The next steps with this potential HIV vaccine will be additional clinical trials.